 Workplace Injuries That May Result in Scarring

-Burns and lacerations are by far the most common reason that scarring occurs in the workplace.
-Some falls can also result in scarring as well.
-The following accidents are likely to result in scarring that may be compensable under workers’ compensation laws.
+Burns and lacerations are by far the most common cause of scarring in the workplace.
+Some falls can also result in injuries that scar.
+The following accidents are likely to result in scarring that may be compensable under workers’ compensation laws: